DPDK/dpdk/doc/guides/contributing/coding_style.rst

 `PEP8 (Style Guide for Python Code) <https://www.python.org/dev/peps/pep-0008/>`_.

 The ``pep8`` tool can be used for testing compliance with the guidelines.
+Note that line lengths are acceptable up to 100 characters, which is in line with C recommendations.

 Integrating with the Build System
 ---------------------------------